dpakGit/DevOps_Traning/Docker/Practice.md

 cat app.py

-ps -ef        : # ps -ef is a command that displays a list of running processes in the container
+/ # ps -ef is a command that displays a list of running processes in the container

+ps -ef
 Or
 ps -eaf

-exit # to come out of the container
+/# to come out of the container exit